iemkamran/redis-ansible-cluster/README.md

 usage:

-Declare the number of ports expected in the node and bimnd the port to that node.
+Declare the number of ports expected in the node and bind the port to that node.
 ```
 - name: Generic question with multiple different responses
    expect: